 The Department of Commerce (COM) regulates a wide array of industries and professions across Ohio.
-It oversees (1) state-chartered financial institutions, (2) the securities market in the state, (3) Ohio's Unclaimed Funds Program, (4) the building trades, including state labor laws, (5) the Ohio Fire Code, including fire and explosion investigations and firefighter training, (6) the alcoholic beverage industry in the state, and (7) the state's medical marijuana cultivator, processor, and testing program (these responsibilities are proposed to expand under the executive budget).
+It oversees (1) state-chartered financial institutions, (2) the securities market in the state, (3) Ohio's Unclaimed Funds Program, (4) the building trades, including state labor laws, (5) the Ohio Fire Code, including fire and explosion investigations and firefighter training, (6) the alcoholic beverage industry in the state, and (7) the state's medical marijuana cultivator, processor, and testing program (these responsibilities are expanded under the budget).
 Overall, there are seven operating divisions corresponding to these regulatory responsibilities, as well as the Division of Administration which provides department-wide management oversight.
-As of February 2023, the Department of Commerce employs 793 full-time and part-time permanent staff and 120 intermittent employees.